HL7/fhir-medmorph/input/pagecontent/spec.md

 ### Context

 #### Pre-reading
-Before reading this formal specification, implementers should first familiarize themselves with two other key portions of the specification:
+Before reading this formal specification, implementers should first be familiar with two other key portions of the specification:

-* The [Use Cases & Overview](usecases.html) page provides both the business context and general process flow enabled by the formal specification.
+* The [Use Cases](usecases.html) page provides the business context and general process flow enabled by the formal specification.

-* The [Technical Background](background.html) page provides information about the underlying specifications and indicates what portions of each should be reviewed to have the necessary foundation to understand the constraints and usage guidance described here.
+* The [Background](background.html) page provides information about the underlying specifications and indicates what portions of each should be reviewed in order to have the necessary foundation to understand the constraints and usage guidance described in this detailed specification.

 #### Conventions